hhandika/segul/README.md

 ### Datatype

 The app support both DNA and amino acid sequences.
-SEGUL will check whether the sequences contain only valid IUPAC characters of the datatype.
+It will check whether the sequences contain only valid IUPAC characters of the datatype.
 By default, it sets to DNA sequences.Use the option `--datatype aa` if your input is amino acid sequences.
 For example:

 ```Bash
 segul convert -d /alignments -f nexus --datatype aa